peterbjorkmarker/jRIAppTS/README.md

 Unlike many other existing frameworks, which use MVC design pattern, the framework uses Model View View Model (MVVM) design pattern for creating applications.

-Ther main project here is the <b>jriappTS</b>.
+The main project here is the <b>jriappTS</b>.
 It is written in typescript language.
 On compilation the project produces <b>jriapp.js</b> javascript file - it is the main file of the framework. <br/><i>P.S.- some of the modules in the framework are optional and you can compile the project without them if you decide that they are not needed or you want to replace them with your own ones.
 Read the UserGuide.pdf for the details.</i><br/> The <b>RIAppDemo</b> is the demo project which uses this framework and it also includes server side components of this framework - The Data Service.<br/>